 University of Stellenbosch: Learners need to submit their Grade 11 marks to gain provisional acceptance.
 Matric marks, based on whether they meet the requirements, will be the determining factor of acceptance.

 University of Pretoria: They require the results of the last grade you completed.
 This means that if you are currently busy with Grade 12, you will submit your Grade 11 marks.
 If you’ve matriculated, then you need to submit your matric results only.

 University of KwaZulu-Natal: They require that you submit your Grade 11 results as well as any available Grade 12 results.

-Each university has different requirements, application processes and rules.
+Each institution has different requirements, application processes, and rules.
 Don’t forget to read up about them!

 The Application Date

 Different institutions have different application dates and this determines what marks you are able to send in.
 (You can’t possibly send in your matric results if you are still busy with your matric year.)
 Luckily universities understand this and are quite clear on what they expect from you.
 Another aspect to note is that although the university will have an application period, the programme or course you are applying for might have an earlier application closing date.
 These all change from institution to institution.